Tea Health

-Tea could reduce risk of circulatory disease
+tea could reduce risk of circulatory disease

 NEW YORK (CNN) -- Tea drinkers take heart.
 People who drink tea each day significantly reduce their chances of atherosclerosis, or hardening of the arteries, according to a study published this week in the Archives of Internal Medicine.

+Those who drank one or two cups a day lowered their risk by 46 percent.
+For those who drank four cups a day, the risk dropped by 69 percent.
 Women seem to benefit more by drinking tea, the second most consumed beverage in the world after water.
 And adding milk, honey, lemon or sugar do not diminish the positive health effects, experts said.

 "If can be linked directly that consumption of tea prevents development of blockages, then obviously tea would become a very important part of our dietary counseling for patients who have heart trouble or are at risk for heart attack or stroke," said Dr. David Vorchheimer of the Mt.
 Sinai School of Medicine.